JetBrains/compose-multiplatform/examples/interop/compose-in-uikit/README.md

 # Compose in UIKit

-This example shows how you can set up an interop Compose and iOS UIKit UIViewController.
+This example shows how you can set up an interop between Compose and iOS UIKit UIViewController.

 ![screenshot.png](screenshot.png)